wandyezj/wandyezj.github.io/docs/_posts/2023-11-04-trends-in-computing.md

 - Amazon
 - Apple

-I don't think it's likely a new big tech company will emerge.
-I think it's more likely (although still unlikely) one of these companies could stumble and become less significant.
-In my opinion Apple is the most likely to stumble as it is overly reliant on a single product line in which it has a minority market share, is too engrossed in its own ecosystem, and does not work well with it's competitors.
-The main think keeping Apple alive is the incompetence of it's competitors management teams, and it's brand reputation.
-As Apples competitors realign and it's main product line becomes a commodity, Apple will need to find new market segments - however this will be a difficult transition since it is a company designed to produce and align on a single product.
-That said, Apple has a ton of cash and can choose which new market segments to enter - it will just be difficult given it's focus on a single product line.
+I don't think it is likely a new big tech company will emerge.
+I think it is more likely (although still unlikely) one of these companies could stumble and become less significant.
+In my opinion Apple is the most likely to stumble as it is overly reliant on a single product line in which it has a minority market share, is too engrossed in its own ecosystem, and does not work well with its competitors.
+The main think keeping Apple alive is the incompetence of its competitors management teams, and its brand reputation.
+As Apples competitors realign and its main product line becomes a commodity, Apple will need to find new market segments - however this will be a difficult transition since it is a company designed to produce and align on a single product.
+That said, Apple has a ton of cash and can choose which new market segments to enter - it will just be difficult given its focus on a single product line.

 Each of these companies plays in both consumer and business segments and has developed their own membership programs that make it easy to use their services.
 The compatibility between ecosystems isn't so great as nearly all assets are stored in incompatible clouds.